SamKG/repocat/README.md

 # REPOCAT 🐱

-This is a cli that accepts either:
+This is a simple cli tool that accepts either:
 1) a github repo url
 2) a path to a folder